TykTechnologies/tyk-operator/docs/installation/installation.md

 kubectl apply -f https://github.com/cert-manager/cert-manager/releases/download/v1.8.0/cert-manager.yaml
 ```

-Tyk Operator supports Kubernetes 1.19, 1.20, 1.21, 1.22 and 1.23 versions.
-Therefore, cert-manager must be compatible with
+Tyk Operator supports Kubernetes v.19+.
+Ensure cert-manager is compatible with your Kubernetes version.
 the given Kubernetes versions.

 If running into cert-manager related errors, please ensure that the desired version of Kubernetes version works with the